coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 simply disperses and reassembles later.
 Roll 10d10 to determine the number of days before the deity returns.

-**Notes:** If the deity is killed in its own realm, subtract the deity's divine rank from the number of days it takes to return.
-If the deity's realm is on a divinely morphic Outer Plane, and the deity is killed there, subtract twice the deity's divine rank from
+**Notes:** If the deity is killed in its own realm, subtract the deity’s divine rank from the number of days it takes to return.
+If the deity’s realm is on a divinely morphic Outer Plane, and the deity is killed there, subtract twice the deity’s divine rank from

 the number of days it takes to return.
 The return always takes at least one day.